msgphp/symfony-demo-app/README.md

 Visit the application at: http://localhost:8080

-Optionally, configure the port to use in `devops/environment/dev/.env`
+Modify the staging environment its `.env` file to use a different port.

 Start a shell using: